In vitamin B12 history, Dorothy Hodgkin won the Nobel Price in Chemistry for showing vitamin B12’s 3 dimensional structure

 Before there was any known cure, pernicious anemia was fatal.
 It was like cancer.

-Soon after came the discovery that pernicious anemia patients recovered when given injections of vitamin B12, as cyanocobalamin.
+Production of vitamin B12 was a dramatic leap forwar,d, and soon after came the discovery that pernicious anemia patients recovered when given injections of vitamin B12, as cyanocobalamin.

 Perhaps not surprisingly, the early identification of anemia linked to vitamin B12 deficiency presents a lingering problem.
-Once it was known that blood cells in B12 deficient people were larger than normal that became the gold-standard symptom in identifying B12 deficiency.
+Once it was known that blood cells in B12 deficient people were larger than normal, that became the gold-standard symptom in identifying B12 deficiency.

 The fact B12 deficiency was known to be accompanied by nerve/neuropsychiatric problems was entirely overshadowed by the blood disorder, anemia.
 The belief was that without large blood cells, there was no B12 deficiency.